Affiliate links on Android Authority may earn us a commission. Learn more.

 Your hardware and data connection need to be up to the task.
-To get a good webcam you can check out the link below.
+To get a good webcam, you can check out the link below.
 Luckily, most current internet connections far surpass developer recommendations.
-Skype recommends a 1.2Mbps connection for high definition calls, while Zoom is a bit more demanding at 3Mbps at its highest settings.
+Skype recommends a 1.5Mbps (up and down) connection for high definition calls, while Zoom is a bit more demanding at 3.8Mbps up and 3Mbps down at its highest settings.

 The only main difference is that Zoom doesn’t activate 1080p resolutions by default.
-Instead, you need to manually upgrade the settings, and the team needs to activate HD or higher resolutions on their end.
-Otherwise you will be using 720p video (which is arguably still great).
+Instead, you need to upgrade the settings manually, and the team needs to activate HD or higher resolutions on their end.
+Otherwise, you will be using 720p video (which is arguably still great).

-As for audio quality, it should mostly depend on your microphone.
+As for audio quality, it should primarily depend on your microphone.
 You should check out the SoundGuys list of the best USB microphones.

 Zoom vs Skype: Participant limits

 Zoom Meetings’ free plan allows you to start video calls with up to 100 participants.
 Paying up can get that number up to a whopping 1,000.
-If you have a large company and are in need of video calls with over 300 people, Zoom will be your best bet.
+Zoom will be your best bet if you have a large company and require video calls with over 300 people.

 No account, no problem!

-Skype has introduced a new feature called Meet Now that doesn’t require users to sign up to the service or download the app for video calls.
-The new feature seems to be borrowed from Zoom, which also lets users join meetings through their browsers without having to sign in or download its app.
+Skype introduced a Meet Now feature that doesn’t require users to sign up to the service or download the app for video calls.
+The new feature seems to be borrowed from Zoom, which also lets users join meetings through their browsers without signing in or downloading its app.

 Both Zoom vs Skype generate a unique link that can be shared with others to enter a video call.
-If you’re the meeting organizer, you can invite anyone, regardless of whether they’re Zoom or Skype users.
-Once in the call, users can enjoy the full set of features both services have to offer.
+If you’re the meeting organizer, you can invite anyone, whether they’re Zoom or Skype users.
+Once in the call, users can enjoy the complete set of features both services offer.
 This might be helpful if your co-workers don’t really want to sign up for either.

 Zoom vs Skype: Other included features